agentrickard/domain/README.txt

   This permission allows users to create and manage subdomain records and settings.

+  'assign domain editors'
+  This permission allows users to assign themselves and other users as affiliate editors.
+For those users to act as editors, their role(s) must also have the 'edit domain nodes' permission.

   - 'edit domain nodes'
   This permission is for advanced use and substitutes for the normal 'administer nodes' permission for sites that give restricted administrative